Originally published by Kathleen Escarcha on December 4, 2019; re-published on April 13, 2022.

 And each year at Amherst College, incoming students read letters from other students about the challenges they faced, write an essay about their personal experience overcoming obstacles, and record a video on what they’ve learned.
 After implementing this exercise, Amherst saw the GPA gap between African American and white graduates shrink by 50%.

 2. Simulate a low-stakes academic experience in a summer bridge program

 The University of Nevada, Reno‘s NevadaFIT program is a pre-semester, week-long boot camp designed to boost first-term readiness among incoming students.
 NevadaFIT essentially “accelerates the failure rate in a low-stakes environment,” says Bevevino.
 Students in the program can fail, seek help, and bounce back—a process that fosters academic perseverance.

 NevadaFIT participants complete college-level assignments and receive feedback from faculty.
 Students are also assigned a peer mentor who teaches them academic and college navigation skills, introduces them to available resources, and checks in with them across the first semester.

-“[Students] sign up because they are allowed to fail, so it gives them permission to try out harder majors, to gain confidence, and see if they have what it takes to succeed,” says Felicia DeWald, a NevadaFIT Coordinator.
+“[Students] sign up because they are allowed to fail, so it gives them permission to try out harder majors, to gain confidence, and see if they have what it takes to succeed,” says Felicia DeWald, a director of NevadaFIT.
 Between Fall 2016 and Spring 2017, first-gen, Pell-eligible, and Hispanic students in the NevadaFIT program saw higher retention rates than their non-NevadaFIT peers.